The average press release gets ignored by 99% of journalists.

 You just know that they were students at Harvard.

-That’s branding by association in work!
+That’s branding by association at work!

 Here’s another good example of it:

 The same principle is equally applicable when building your business brand.
-When you constantly appear next to influencers and faculty experts, some of their influence rubs off on you as well.
-People assume that since you’re appearing alongside experts like Tim Ferriss and Rand Fishkin, you too must have some expertise.
+When you constantly appear next to influencers and faculty experts, some of their influence also rubs off on you.

 How to Access Top Influencers